ZhiZe-ZG/zhize-zg.github.io/docs/_posts/SoftwareResearch/VisualStudioCode/2024-04-12-one-dark-pro.md

 Yet another One Dark theme imitator.
 It provides several One Dark variant.
 I used it for a time, until I found One Dark Darker.

 I'm not a person who particularly likes to change appearance themes.
 Stable display of important information, comfort plus a bit of aesthetics is good enough for me.
+I only kept the set of themes I used and didn't install any other themes.
+I even disabled all the themes that come with VS Code.